iterative/dvc.org/content/docs/user-guide/basic-concepts/workspace.md

 `dvc import-url`).
 Changes to the data, notebooks, models, and any related machine learning artifact can be tracked (`dvc commit`) and their content can be synchronized (`dvc checkout`).
 Tracked data can be removed (`dvc remove`) from the workspace.
-DVC supports all typical operations of files and directories of a file system through its commands.

-Behind the scene these operations of a <abbr>DVC project</abbr> uses
-<abbr>metafiles</abbr> like the `.dvc/` directory, `dvc.yaml` or files with
-`*.dvc` extension to track the content and dependencies.
+DVC supports all typical operations of a versioned data file system through its commands.
+Behind the scene these operations use <abbr>metafiles</abbr> like the `.dvc/` directory, `dvc.yaml` files or files with `*.dvc` extension to track the content and dependencies.

 ## Further Reading